cedricwalter/cedricwalter.github.io/_posts/blockchain/2020-04-13-cryptocurrency-monitor-with-unicorn-hat.md

     - raspbian
 ---

 Unicorn pHAT and HAT.
-32 or 64 blinding ws2812 pixels for your Raspberry Pi. it is called Unicorn Hat because it does rainbows, really bright rainbows! **ATTENTION**: do not stare directly at the led without a sheet of paper on it.
+32 or 64 blinding ws2812 pixels for your Raspberry Pi. it is called Unicorn Hat because it does rainbows, really bright rainbows!
+ATTENTION: do not stare directly at the led without a sheet of paper on it.
 LED are REALLY bright!

 ![](/assets/images/2020/04/unicorn-hat-raspberry-pi.jpg)## Shopping list